Some relational structures with polynomial growth and their associated algebras II: Finite generation: Finite generation

 \subsection{Finite generation for tournaments}

-The existence of a very simple tournament (Example~\ref{example.tournamentC3WreathN}) whose age algebra is not finitely generated is not accident; in fact, the age algebra of a tournament is very seldom finitely generated. \begin{theorem} The age algebra of a tournament $T$ is finitely generated if and only if the profile is bounded. \end{theorem}
+The existence of a very simple tournament (Example~A.8 of~\cite{Pouzet_Thiery.AgeAlgebra1}) whose age algebra is not finitely generated is not an accident; in fact, the age algebra of a tournament is very seldom finitely generated. \begin{theorem} The age algebra of a tournament $T$ is finitely generated if and only if the profile is bounded. \end{theorem}

-This is a consequence of Theorem~\ref{theorem.finiteGeneration} thanks to some simple remarks, as well as a recent structural theorem on the monomorphic blocks of a tournament. \begin{remarks} \begin{enumerate}[(a)] \item A monomorphic block of size at least $4$ is acyclic; \item The union of two monomorphic blocks of size at least $4$ is acyclic; \item A minimal monomorphic decomposition of a tournament with at least two infinite blocks cannot be hereditary minimal. \end{enumerate} \end{remarks} \begin{theorem}[Boudabbous-Pouzet~\cite{Boudabbous_Pouzet.2007}] Let $T$ be an infinite tournament with whose profile has polynomial growth.
+This is a consequence of Theorem~\ref{theorem.finiteGeneration} thanks to some simple remarks and a structural theorem on the monomorphic parts of a tournament. \begin{remarks} \begin{enumerate}[(a)] \item A monomorphic part of size at least $4$ is acyclic; \item The union of two monomorphic parts of size at least $4$ is acyclic; \item A minimal monomorphic decomposition of a tournament with at least two infinite parts cannot be hereditary minimal. \end{enumerate} \end{remarks} \begin{theorem}[Boudabbous-Pouzet~\cite{Boudabbous_Pouzet.2009}] Let $T$ be an infinite tournament whose profile is bounded above by a polynomial.
 Then, $T$ is a lexicographical sum $\sum_{i\in D} A_i$ of acyclic tournaments $A_i$ indexed by a finite tournament $D$. \end{theorem}

 \begin{proof}[Proof of Theorem~\ref{theorem.finiteGenerationTournament}] Suppose that $\profile_T$ is bounded.
 Then, by Theorem~\ref{theorem.boundedProfile}, $\agealgebra(T)$ is finitely generated.
 Conversely, suppose that $\agealgebra(T)$ is finitely generated.
-Then, the profile $\profile_T$ has polynomial growth, and by Theorem~\ref{theorem.tournamentPolynomialGrowth} the minimal monomorphic decomposition is finite.
-Applying Theorem~\ref{theorem.finiteGeneration}, this decomposition is hereditary optimal, and by Remark~\ref{remark.tournamentMonomorphicDecomposition}~(c), it has a single infinite monomorphic block.
+Then, the profile $\profile_T$ has polynomial growth, and by Theorem~\ref{theorem.tournamentPolynomialGrowth} the minimal monomorphic decomposition of $T$ is finite.
+Applying Theorem~\ref{theorem.finiteGeneration}, this decomposition is hereditary minimal, and by Remark~\ref{remark.tournamentMonomorphicDecomposition}~(c), it has a single infinite monomorphic maximal part.
 Therefore, the profile is bounded. \end{proof}